harrietrc/loadimpact-docs/jekyll/_v4/integrations/automating-load-testing-with-load-impact.md

 ---
 layout: classic-docs
-title: How to automate load tests with Load Impact/k6
+title: How to automate load tests with LoadImpact/k6
-description: How to automate your load tests with Load Impact and k6
+description: How to automate your load tests with LoadImpact and k6
 categories: [integrations]
 order: 1
 hide: true